roboflow/inference/docs/workflows/custom_python_code_blocks.md

 * `run_function_name` - name of run function

-* `init_function_code` - optional code for your init function that will assembly step state - it is expected to return dictionary, which will be available for `run()` function under `self._init_results`
+* `init_function_code` - optional code for your init function that will assemble step state - it is expected to return dictionary, which will be available for `run()` function under `self._init_results`

 * `init_function_name` - name of init function